Take these steps to become a student at Lakeshore Technical College.

 - Submit a high school transcript and any post-high transcripts (if applicable).
 English translations must be included if transcripts are written in another language by a formal Transcript Evaluation Service provider.
 Official transcripts will be needed if seeking transfer credits and students may be asked to complete a credit for prior learning assessment.

 - Accuplacer is a placement assessment tool which helps determine course placement and/or eligibility for certain program admissions.
-It is no longer needed for admission to LTC, though may be requested by an Academic Advisor.
+It is no longer needed for admission to LTC, though may be requested by an Program Counselor.
 Click the link for instructions on scheduling the Accuplacer if needed.